monte-language/monte/docs/source/runtime.rst

 .. py:data:: _makeString

-   A maker of `Str`s.
+   The maker of `Str`s.

    .. py:method:: fromChars/1

       *no docstring*

-   .. py:method:: fromString/2
+   .. py:method:: fromStr/2

       *no docstring*